HyvoxelCraft/size_editer/README.md

 - `size_edit` - Allows players to use size commands
 - Grant with `/grant <player> size_edit`
 - Revoke with `/revoke <player> size_edit`

+## credits
+The mod is developed in under CodeX devlopment department ( multicraft & luanti )